mcgrof/kvm-boot/README.md

 The last line mentioned above enables you to select a kernel through the grub prompt through serial.

+If you are GRUB 0.9x (SLE11-SP4) -- then you will instead to edit the file /boot/grub/menu.lst and add the above entry for console to the kernel line.
+For instance I have on SLE11-SP4:

+	kernel /boot/vmlinuz-3.0.101-63-default root=/dev/disk/by-id/ata-QEMU_HARDDISK_QM00001-part2 resume=/dev/disk/by-id/ata-QEMU_HARDDISK_QM00001-part1 console=ttyS1,115200 console=ttyS1 crashkernel=256M-:128M showopts vga=0x314

+I have removed the splash=silent entry.

-After this you will need to run the boot loader refresh script for your distribution so that the grub configuration files get updated.
+After grub setup this you will need to run the boot loader refresh script for your distribution so that the grub configuration files get updated.

   * Debian: update-grub
   * OpenSUSE: update-bootloader --refresh